yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 In the rest of this chapter, I'll explain what this attention is concretely, and how we compute it.
 I'll start by building an intuition and motivation around what we're building, and then go into the details of how it works.
 Finally, the last part of this chapter will introduce some important real-world refinements.

 :::{attention} Hang onto your butts!
-I found this hard to wrap my head around when I first learned it.
+I found this hard to wrap my head around.
 I've tried to interweave the "what" of the computations with the "why" of why they work as best I can.
 Be patient with yourself: this is tricky, but it's crucial to understanding how LLMs work.
 :::

 We're going to be making extensive use of matrix math in this chapter.
 Make sure you remember how that works, and in particular the shapes of the matrices when they're multiplied.
 It's covered in the [earlier chapter on matrix math][math].